cc32d9/eosio_light_api/README.md

   top NUM holders of a specified token in a JSON array containing arrays of (account, amount) pairs.
 NUM must not be less than 10 or more than 1000.

+In addition, adding `?pretty=1` to the URL, you get the resulting JSON sorted and formatted for human viewing.

 ## Public endpoints